A Letter To My Levi – Remembering Our Dogs

 A letter to my Levi.

 I remember the day I met you like it was yesterday.
-Me & dad we’re walking along the cold, dark corridor of the kennels, pretty much every dog we walked past would bark loudly, demanding our attention.
-Some growled, some sat quietly in the corner shaking, not knowing what was in store for them.
+Me and dad we’re walking along the cold, dark corridor of the kennels.
+Pretty much every dog we walked past would bark loudly, demanding our attention.
+Some growled some sat quietly in the corner shaking, not knowing what was in store for them.

-Not wanting to overwhelm you, I sat down opposite you, you looked at the girl you were familiar with, then back at me, you slowly wandered over to me, with that little waddle of yours.
-I let you sniff me whilst I whispered in your ear ‘I’m feeling a bit lost too dude, shall we figure this out together?’
-With that your expression changed, you moved closer, put your nose to mine & proceeded to wash my face with your slobbery tongue, whilst at the same time trying to fit your 50kg backside onto my lap.
+Not wanting to overwhelm you, I sat down opposite you, you looked at the girl you were familiar with, then back at me.
+You slowly wandered over to me, with that little waddle of yours.
+I let you sniff me whilst I whispered in your ear ‘I’m feeling a bit lost to dude, shall we figure this out together?’
+With that, your expression changed, you moved closer.
+You put your nose to mine and proceeded to wash my face with your slobbery tongue, whilst trying to fit your 50kg backside onto my lap.

 Right then & there I knew there was no way I would be leaving that place without you.